 As you wander through, you’ll likely also notice plenty of names that are familiar to you after spending 3 days in Savannah, including that of six-year-old Gracie Watson, one of Savannah’s most beloved ghosts.

 You can explore independently, but the cemetery is very large and overwhelming–if you want to find the most relevant and interesting places quickly, this is a great place for a guided tour.

 Option 3: Stay in Savannah

 Don’t have a car or just aren’t done with the city?
-No worries.